Is intermittent fasting good for your health?

 The most suitable method to at least avoid disrupting your circadian clock – and limit the risk of frustration or eating disorders – seems to be time-limited food intake by synchronizing your meals with circadian rhythms.

-Thus, a typical day could be organized with a hearty breakfast in the morning, between 6 a.m. and 8 a.m., a lunch around noon and finally bringing forward your dinner so that it takes place between 4 p.m. and 6 p.m. depending on the season.
+Thus, a typical day might be organized with a hearty breakfast in the morning, between 6 a.m. and 8 a.m., a lunch around noon and finally bringing forward your dinner so that it takes place between 4 p.m. and 6 p.m. depending on the season.

 Which is not necessarily easy to reconcile with your social life… It can be complicated to practice intermittent fasting for a family, when you practice a sporting activity in the early evening or when you work in the evening until 7 p.m. or 8 p.m.